sergiocruz/react-native-connect4/README.md

 I recommend checking out the [ExponentJS Docs](https://exponentjs.com/docs) to learn how to get this game up and running.

+Already have ExponentJS setup on your phone?
+Check out the live app using its `exp` address: `exp://exp.host/@sergiocruz/connect4`

 ## How it works

 This is a simple implementation of the classic [Connect Four game](https://en.wikipedia.org/wiki/Connect_Four).
 To play, simply have a buddy next you and hand over the phone when it's their time to play.
 After they'll play they'll hand the phone back over to you, etc.